 Electronic reporting offers a large number of advantages.
 Your data are recorded in a structured fashion and checked to ensure they are complete and plausible before they are submitted.
 Furthermore, you can attach important documents such as laboratory reports, hospital letters, etc. to your report.
-Your report is then imported direct into Swissmedic's drug safety database, where the Regional Pharmacovigilance Centre can process it.
+Your report is imported directly into Swissmedic's drug safety database, where it can be processed immediately by the National Pharmacovigilance Centre.
 This means that risks are identified earlier and more accurately.
 Further advantages include data security and the fact that all documents are electronically archived.

 FAQ - ElViS

 ElViS is primarily a reporting platform, not a database.
 That's why submitted reports are only stored in ElViS for a limited period of time.
 However, you can resume work on any unfinalised report that you store in ElViS whenever you want.

 No more than 6 weeks.
 It is the responsibility of each user to archive their reports and accompanying documents on their own computer.

 ElViS satisfies the most stringent data protection and security requirements.